Joseph-Wave/DS2HDMIconsolizer/README.md

 ## DS to HDMI converter

 Here is an archive project of mine.
-It takes the raw video signals of the ds and conver them pixel to pixel to DVI video in 1080p, 720p, etc. using an artix 7 FPGA.
+It takes the raw video signals of the ds and scale up, pixel to pixel to DVI video in 1080p, 720p, etc. using an artix 7 FPGA.

 Demotration can be seen at https://youtube.com/shorts/DusmrjSz5Js